-After two hours have passed, you can check how long your ribs have smoked so far.
+After two hours have passed, you can check them to know the progress so far.
 You should see a beautiful golden brown appearing.
-Spray a little of the apple cider vinegar or apple juice on the ribs, put some pepper sauce or BBQ sauce on your ribs, depending if you want a spicy or mild flavor.
+Spray a little of the apple cider vinegar or apple juice, put some pepper sauce or BBQ sauce on them, depending if you want a spicy or mild flavor.
 Just a light coating will do.

-After you finish the sauce adding process, it is time to turn your ribs.
+After you finish the sauce adding process, it is time to turn sides.
 Put the meat side down on your smoker, add water if necessary to your bath, and let them smoke for another 20-30 minutes.

 After 20-30 minutes have passed, check your meat for the last time.
-If you want, you can spray a little more apple cider vinegar or apply BBQ sauce for the last time, and then wrap the ribs in aluminum foil.
+If you want, you can spray a little more apple cider vinegar or apply BBQ sauce for the last time, and then wrap your meat in aluminum foil.

 Put it back in the smoker, this time, meat side up.
-Check again after two hours and your ribs should be cooked.
+Check again after two hours and your meat should be cooked.

 You do not need to check the temperature of the meat, you just want to feel the rack of ribs.
-If it’s too loose, then your ribs are a little overcooked.
+If it’s too loose, then they are a little overcooked.
 If they feel tight, give them another 20 minutes.
 You want the feel to be pliable in your hands.

 After your ribs are cooked to your desired point, remove them off the smoker and they are ready.

-So, in order to determine how long to smoke ribs, a lot of factors are considered.
+So, in order to determine how much time is needed for a rib smoking cook, a lot of factors are considered.
 It starts with choosing the right rib type, preparing them and finally smoking them at a constant temperature.

 In conclusion, How long to smoke ribs?
 About 4 hours and 30 minutes at a 275°F temperature.